bodhipradeep/bodhipradeep/README.md

 ---
 ## 💖 Support My Work!

-If you find my content useful, **please consider starring my repositories**! 🌟
+If you find my projects helpful, consider ⭐️ **starring my repos.**
-Your support keeps me motivated to create more awesome projects. 🚀
+Your support keeps me inspired to keep building! 🚀

-Cheers! 🍻

 ### Thank You 🙏